4GeeksAcademy/master-javascript-programming-exercises/exercises/122-calculateBillTotal/README.md

 ## 📝 Instructions:

-1. Write a function called `calculateBillTotal`.cGiven the amount of taxes and tip of a meal, `calculateBillTotal` returns the total amount due after paying taxes and tips.
+1. Write a function called `calculateBillTotal`.
+Given the amount of taxes and tip of a meal, `calculateBillTotal` returns the total amount due after paying taxes and tips.

 ## Example: